elcodigok/wphardening/README.md

                             Deleted fingerprinting WordPress.
         --delete-version    Deleted version WordPress.
         --plugins           Download Plugins Security.
+        --proxy=PROXY       Use a HTTP proxy to connect to the target url for --plugins options.
         --indexes           It allows you to display the contents of directories.

       Miscellaneous: